ebruchez/public/Great stuff.md

 I plan to collect here some "great stuff" to share, even though that can be very personal.

+## Books

+- [Cosmos](http://www.amazon.com/Cosmos-Carl-Sagan/dp/0345331354), by Carl Sagan.
+It puts science and the universe in perspective.
+Other books by Sagan are amazing too, such as Pale Blue Dot.

 ## Music

 - *Largo* from *Winter*, from Vivaldi's *The Four Seasons* ([here is one interpreation](http://www.youtube.com/watch?v=FyLyyP5uZpo)).
 This short piece strikes me as amazingly beautiful.
 Part of it is that it leaves the solist some freedom to add ornaments.